E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ## Overview

-This lab shows how OSPF automatically discovers neighboring routers, learns routes to other networks, chooses the best path, and updates the route when a link fails.
+This lab shows how OSPF automatically discovers neighboring routers, learns routes to other networks, chooses the lowest-cost path, and updates the route when a link fails.

 A four-router topology connects two LANs.
-R1 provides the preferred path, R2 provides the backup path, and the shared network between R0, R1, and R2 is used to demonstrate OSPF neighbors and DR and BDR election.
+R2 provides the preferred path, while R1 provides a higher-cost backup path.
+R0, R1, and R2 also share an Ethernet network to demonstrate OSPF neighbor formation and DR and BDR election.

 ---